Kragen Sitaker

 Wide Range of Software Development Expertise

-Ten years of experience developing software professionally.
+Twenty years of experience developing software professionally.
+Native English speaker; fluent in Spanish; basic reading knowledge of French and Portuguese.
 Pioneered Comet and AJAX at KnowNow in 2000.
-Has written hundreds of thousands of lines of code in JavaScript, Python, Perl, C, C++, Java, SQL, and many other languages, to solve problems in network management, social web applications, OLAP, high-performance networking, scientific data analysis, and test automation, among other areas, running on diverse platforms including mod_perl, Linux, Win32, cross-browser DHTML, Firefox extensions, and Greasemonkey.
-Experience with Extreme Programming as well as less rigorous processes, in environments from a global consulting firm to startups on a shoestring.
+Has written hundreds of thousands of lines of code in JavaScript, Python, Perl, C, C++, Java, SQL, assembly, and many other languages, to solve problems in areas including multispectral remote-sensing imagery, real-time securities trading, network management, social web applications, OLAP, interactive art installations, and scientific data analysis, running on diverse platforms including cross-browser HTML5, Linux, and Win32, as well as Firefox and Chrome extensions.
+Experienced with object-oriented programming and functional programming paradigms.
+Experience with Extreme Programming, less rigorous agile processes such as Scrum, and even legacy waterfall-development lifecycles, in environments from a global consulting firm to cooperatives to startups on a shoestring.

 Experience